Feyerabend/ABC80/abc802/CPM.md

 ## Comments on operating systems and legacy

 *An operating system is a convenient way of handling a computer.
-Contrary to opinion:
-It is not a necessity.
+Contrary to common opinion: It is not a necessity.
 As can be seen from history, rudimentary system control and basic support for hardware can go a long way.
 ABC802 had some control in keyboard and screen routines, timing and the like, but also e.g. some additional fundamental routines for printers or for DOS in ROM.
 We could do what we could call “elementary” computer work such as word processing, accounting, or register/database management.*

 *Today we can emulate CP/M in a Raspberry Pi Pico, a very cheap microcontroller, cheaper than lunch.
 Not only the processor Z80 is emulated, but also the terminal